Standard of living in Japan: Housing

 Even though the percentage of residences with flush toilets jumped from 31.4% in 1973 to 65.8% in 2008, this figure was still far lower than in other industrialized states.
 In some primarily rural areas of Japan, it was still under 30% at that time.
 Even 9.7% of homes built between 1986 and 1988 did not have flush toilets.

 In the metropolitan areas, houses are built extremely close to each other, with narrow straps of green doubling for a garden, if any.
 Apartment buildings with ten to twenty floors can be found even in suburbs.
 While lacking space, these houses offer all other amenities.

 The cost of Japanese housing differs a lot between urban and rural areas.
 The asset price bubble of the 1980s inflated land prices in the metropolitan areas, but have stabilized since the early 1990s at about 50% of the peak.
 In the cities, housing is still expensive relative to annual income, even though the high cost is somewhat offset by low interest rates.
 Large companies often offer subsidies to their employees to pay for housing.

 Food

 The Westernization of many areas of Japanese life includes consuming a diversity of foods.
 After World War II, Japanese dietary patterns changed and came to resemble those of the West.
 Many Japanese still prefer a traditional breakfast of boiled rice, miso soup, and pickled vegetables (tsukemono).

 Average intake per day was 2,084 calories and 77.9 grams of protein in the late 1980s.
 Of total protein intake, 26.5% came from cereals (including 18.4% from rice), 9.6% from pulses, 23.1% from fish, 14.8% from livestock products, 11% from eggs and milk, and 15% from other sources.
-The government inaugurated several policies to switch to non-rice crops, but they met with limited success and rice remained in oversupply (see agriculture, forestry, and fishing in Japan).
+The government inaugurated several policies to switch to non-rice crops, but they were met with limited success and rice remained in oversupply (see agriculture, forestry, and fishing in Japan).
 As a downside, the percentage of the childhood population which are overweight has increased.

-A negative aspect of Japan's economic growth is industrial pollution.
-Until the mid-1970s, both public and private sectors pursued economic growth with such single-mindedness that prosperity was accompanied by severe degradation of both the environment and the quality of life (see environmental protection in Japan).